oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

     For more information, [refer to the documentation](https://docs.oracle.com/en/database/oracle/oracle-database/23/dgbkr/oracle-data-guard-broker-commands.html#GUID-46F6267D-E3CF-4544-AC47-A22D9704BAF2).

 4. Exit the `dgmgrl` command-line:

     ```
     <copy>exit</copy>
     ```

-## Task 2: Clean-up the standby database system
+## Task 2: Clean up the standby database system

 1. **On the secondary host** `adghol1`, get the `DB_UNIQUE_NAME` of the standby database.
 On OCI BaseDB, the environment variable `$ORACLE_UNQNAME` is set to the correct value:

     ```
     <copy>echo $ORACLE_UNQNAME</copy>
     ```
-    Note its value down as you will require it many times during this workshop.
+    Note its value, as you will require it often during this workshop.

     **From now on, we'll refer to its value as `ADGHOL1_UNIQUE_NAME`.**

-2. Connect as SYSDBA and shutdown the current database (make sure you are on host `adghol1`):
+2. Connect as SYSDBA and shut down the current database (make sure you are on host `adghol1`):

     ```
     <copy>sql / as sysdba</copy>
     ```
-    then:
+    Then:
     ```
     <copy>
     shutdown abort